Self-Supervised Adversarial Diffusion Models for Fast MRI Reconstruction: Results

 \subsubsection{Qualitative Results}

-\paragraph{Multi-coil dataset:} Figures~\ref{fig:mutli_coil_healthy_volunteer} and \ref{fig:mutli_coil_cancer_volunteer} present the qualitative results of within-domain \ch{T2}-w multi-coil images for two subjects.
+\paragraph{Multi-coil dataset:} Figures~\ref{fig:mutli_coil_healthy_volunteer} and S2 present the qualitative results of within-domain \ce{T2}-w multi-coil images for two subjects.
 Figure~\ref{fig:mutli_coil_healthy_volunteer}(a) shows results for a healthy volunteer, highlighting that our method recovers more details, particularly in the gold boxed regions, compared to the ReconFormer model trained with our framework.
 Difference maps in Figure~\ref{fig:mutli_coil_healthy_volunteer}(b) illustrate that our method better preserves gray matter and edges, indicated by the gold and red boxes.

-Figure~\ref{fig:mutli_coil_cancer_volunteer}(a) displays results for a patient with brain abnormalities.
+Figure S2 displays results for a patient with brain abnormalities.
 Our proposed method could recover the abnormality boundary shown by a red box close to the ground truth.
 Furthermore, our method reconstructed details better (gold boxes) compared with the SS-MRI method.
-Difference maps in Figure~\ref{fig:mutli_coil_cancer_volunteer}(b) confirm these observations.

-\paragraph{Single-coil dataset:} Figure~\ref{fig:single_coil_healthy_volunteer} presents the qualitative results for high-resolution single-coil MP2RAGE \ch{T1} quantitative map for a healthy volunteer at $ R=2\times $, $ 4\times $, and $ 8 \times $ with a partitioning rate $ \rho=0.5 $.
+\paragraph{Single-coil dataset:} Figure~\ref{fig:single_coil_healthy_volunteer} presents the qualitative results for high-resolution single-coil MP2RAGE \ce{T1} quantitative map for a healthy volunteer at $ R=2\times $, $ 4\times $, and $ 8 \times $ with a partitioning rate $ \rho=0.5 $.
 Our method could preserve the small structure shown by gold boxes as well as the Putamen and Caudate nuclei shown by red boxes with better spatial contrast than the comparative models, as shown in Figure~\ref{fig:single_coil_healthy_volunteer}(a) and the difference map shown in Figure~\ref{fig:single_coil_healthy_volunteer}(b).